Rice and peas: Caribbean

 The dish is known as peas n' rice, from which the Bahamian folk song "Mamma don't want no Peas n' Rice and Coconut Oil" is named.
-The main components of this dish are rice, pigeon peas, onion, sweet pepper, thyme, browning, tomato paste, salt, pepper and celery.
-Sometimes, bacon is added.
-The texture of peas n' rice is different from rice and peas, but more similar to the American Hoppin' John.
+The main components of this dish are rice, pigeon peas, onion, sweet pepper, thyme, browning, garlic, tomatoes, tomato paste, salt, pepper and celery.
+Sometimes, pork (bacon/salted pork), lime juice and coconut milk are added.
+The texture of peas n' rice is different from Greater Antillean rice and peas, but more similar to the American Hoppin' John.
+It is slightly sweeter in flavour than Greater Antillean versions due to the use of tomato paste or ketchup.

 Peas and rice is the national dish of Anguilla, which is also made with pigeon peas, but is more similar in texture to Jamaican rice and peas (with gungo).